h595855/dat110-project2-startcode/README.md

 ![](assets/markdown-img-paste-20200218140610451.jpg)

 The implementation of the broker can be found in the `no.hvl.dat110.broker` package.
-You will have to study the code of the broker which is comprised of the following subclasses
+You will have to study the code of the broker which is comprised of the following classes

 - `ClientSesssion.java` which used to represent a *session* with a currently connected client on the broker side.
 Whenever a client (user) connects, a corresponding `ClientSession`-object will be created on the broker-side representing the underlying message transport connection.
 The methods in this class must be used when the broker is to receive and send messages to a connected client.